Marc Turtletaub: Deep River Productions

+Big Beach Films

-He joined with Peter Saraf in 2004 to form Big Beach Films, with Turtletaub realizing the "need to specialize."
-He describes himself and Saraf as creative producers, involved in every stage of the filmmaking, from the original idea through the editing process.
+In 2004, Turtletaub joined Peter Saraf to form Big Beach Films, with Turtletaub realizing the "need to specialize."
+Turtletaub has described himself and Saraf as creative producers, involved in every stage of the filmmaking, from the original idea through the editing process.
 They have produced over 20 movies, and, are best known for lower budget comedy-drama films, such as Little Miss Sunshine and Safety Not Guaranteed.
-Safety Not Guaranteed has been called "one of the most influential films of the last decade."
-Made in 2012 with a first-time director and writer and costing less than a million dollars, this character driven indie caught the eye of Netflix, foreshadowing the role of streaming in film creation and distribution.
-Turtletaub produced the 2019 Sundance breakout The Farewell starring Awkwafina.
-Critically and financially successful, The Farewell has been called a groundbreaking work for bringing a broad based Asian-American narrative to Hollywood, allowing members of the community "to see their own experiences and their own stories on the screen."
+Made in 2012 with a first-time director and writer and costing less than a million dollars, the film was picked up by Netflix.

+Big Beach also produced the 2019 Sundance breakout The Farewell starring Awkwafina.
+The Farewell was critically and financially successful, The Farewell has been called a groundbreaking work for bringing a broad based Asian-American narrative to Hollywood, allowing members of the community "to see their own experiences and their own stories on the screen."
 Another 2019 release was Marielle Heller's biographical film A Beautiful Day in the Neighborhood, with Tom Hanks portraying Mr. Rogers.
 The scripted drama premiered at the 2019 Toronto International Film Festival; it had made the 2013 Black List of the best unproduced screenplays.
 The story about a man dedicated to radical kindness has been viewed as a politically trenchant movie of the Trump era.
 These two 2019 releases have been described as humanistic and life affirming.
 The Farewell won the 2019 Spirit Award for best independent feature; and, the two films were nominated for a total of three Golden Globe awards and one Academy Award.
 Turtletaub commented: "We have specific taste.
 People want to see stories that touch their heart.
 That's hard to define."
 Documentary productions include Seed: The Untold Story, earning him an Emmy nomination for Outstanding Nature Documentary; Sheila Nevins and Davy Rothbart's 17 Blocks, the winner of multiple film festival awards; and, an as yet untitled Led Zeppelin feature, told in their own voices for the first time.